Marion Indians

 The Marion Indians were a minor league baseball team based in Marion, Illinois.
 In 1947 and 1948, the Indians were charter members of the Class D level Illinois State League, which evolved into today's Midwest League.
-Hosting home games at Marion City Park, the Marion Indians were a minor league affiliate of the Cleveland Indians in 1947.
+Hosting home games at Marion City Park (called Ray Fosse Park today), the Marion Indians were a minor league affiliate of the Cleveland Indians in 1947 and qualified for the 1948 league playoffs.

 History

 Minor league baseball began in Marion, Illinois in 1947.
 The Marion Indians franchise was formed and the team joined the Belleville Stags, Centralia Cubs, Mattoon Indians, Mount Vernon Blues, and West Frankfort Cardinals as new franchises and charter members of the Illinois State League.

 An Illinois State League franchise was originally awarded to the city of Murphysboro, Illinois.
 The Murphysboro franchise moved to Marion, Illinois shortly before Illinois State League play began.
 The Marion Indians were formed as a minor league affiliate of the Cleveland Indians.

 In their first season of play, the Illinois State League played a split–season schedule.
 The Marion Indians placed third in the 1947 overall Illinois State League final standings.
 With record of 55–56, playing the season under manager Melvin Ivy, the Indians finished 19.5 games behind the champion Belleville Stags.
 Marion placed fourth in the first–half standings with a 22–30 record and second in the second–half standings with a 33–26 record.
 Belleville won both half seasons and no playoffs were held as a result.